intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

 that the docker image in the commands below is built using MKL PRs that are required to run Inception ResNet V2 Int8.

-Inception ResNet V2 can be run for accuracy, latency, or throughput.
+Inception ResNet V2 can be run for accuracy, online inference, or batch inference.
 Use one of the following examples below, depending on your use case.

 For accuracy (using your `--data-location`, `--accuracy-only` and